bibleexchange/courses/homiletics-2/en/3100_textual-sermon.md

 #### There should be a distinct advancement in thought

 Each division should carry the theme one more step towards the climax.
 It is not always necessary to divide the words of the text as they occur, as long as there is advance of direction within the sermon itself.

+### Ways to receive a text

+1. Read and study the Bible, even when you are not preaching.
+2. Pay attention to things in life that will remind you of a Scripture.
+3. Listen to other preachers.
+4. Listen to the Spirit.
+He will put it in your heart (John 14:26).